 verdi command, you need to be in your virtual environment.

 If you open a new terminal for example, be sure to activate it first with:

 At this point, you can choose to read on for additional installation details and configuration options, or you can choose to start using AiiDA and go straight to the section get started.

-verdi command line tool has many commands and options.
+verdi command line interface has many commands and options.

-To simplify its usage, there is a way to enable tab-completion for it in your bash shell.
+To simplify its usage, there is a way to enable tab-completion for it in your shell.

 For the changes to apply to your current shell, make sure to source the activation script or

 eval "$(verdi completioncommand)" line that was used in

 If you used a virtual environment for the installation of AiiDA, the required commands such as